edistyping/ek-javascript-portfolio/README.md

 * Parallax

 To Do
-- Scroll up or down to switch pages
+- Clicking Navigation or Scroll up/down to switch pages
     - Scroll if scrollValue > 15
     - If other way, flip scrollingDown and reset scrollValue
     - If scrollValue and scrollingDown matches, flip slides